miladtahanian/Config-Collector/README.md

 # V2ray Config Collector

 This project automatically collects V2Ray, Trojan, and Shadowsocks configurations from various Telegram channels.
-The subscription links are updated automatically every 12 hours, providing you with fresh configurations.
+The subscription links are updated automatically every 30 minutes, providing you with fresh configurations.

 ***